New Staff Vacancies

 On 24th March, USP College students and staff joined 146 community leaders at Chelmsford Cathedral for the Citizens Essex Shaping Essex Assembly.
 Educators, faith groups, local residents, and representatives from schools, colleges, and universities across Essex came together to address three issues with direct impact on people's lives: transport, mental health, and housing.

-Gem stood in front of hundreds of people and spoke honestly about something many young people navigate silently: the daily struggle of unreliable, unaffordable bus travel and what it actually costs students trying to reach education.
-Her words carried weight because they were real.
-That is the kind of voice that moves a room, and moves policy.
+Gem stood in front of hundreds of people and spoke honestly about something many young people navigate silently: the daily struggle of bus travel and what it actually costs students.

 Phoebe took on the role of official timekeeper for the Assembly, a responsibility that kept the entire evening on track in front of a packed Cathedral.
 Quiet leadership, executed brilliantly.